flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 Widget build(BuildContext context) {
   var cartModel = somehowGetMyCartModel(context);
   return SomeWidget(
-    // Just construct the UI once, using the current state of the cart.
+    // Just construct the UI once, using cartModel that has the current state of the cart.
     // ···
   );
 }